jose0628/ML-Pipeline-Project/README.md

 # Disaster Response Pipeline Project

+## Project Motivation

+This project is to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages

+## Project Structure

+    .
+    ├── app
+    │   ├── run.py                           # Flask file that runs app
+    │   └── templates
+    │       ├── go.html                      # Classification result page of web app
+    │       └── master.html                  # Main page of web app
+    ├── data
+    │   ├── disaster_categories.csv          # Dataset including all the categories
+    │   ├── disaster_messages.csv            # Dataset including all the messages
+    │   └── process_data.py                  # Data cleaning
+    ├── models
+    │   └── train_classifier.py              # Train ML model
+    └── README.md

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.